No shortage of fertilisers in the country, says Mandaviya | Headlines

 MRP of urea is fixed at Rs 267 per bag of 45 kg each.

-The subsidy on P&K fertilisers is being governed by NBS scheme with effect from April 1, 2010.
+The subsidy on P&K fertilizers is being governed by the NBS scheme with effect from April 1, 2010.

-The subsidy rates per kg for the nutrients N, P, K, and S are converted into per tonne subsidies on the various P&K fertilisers covered under NBS.
-PTI MJH RAM
+The subsidy rates per kg for the nutrients N, P, K, and S are converted into per tonne subsidies on the various P&K fertilizers covered under NBS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)